cloudfoundry/cf-deployment/README.md

 which interpolates all of our ops files with the `bosh` cli.

+If you add an Ops-file, you will need to document it in its corresponding README.

 We ask that pull requests and other changes be successfully deployed, and tested with the latest sha of CATs.